sigdialinlg2023/sigdialinlg2023.github.io/sitedata/local.md

 You can also buy a **paper ticket** at some tram stops, most subway stations, or at some newspaper stands.
 Tickets bought before-hand **must be validated (stamped) upon entry** to the first tram/bus/subway station (stick the ticket into any of the yellow boxes with a slot; this will print the validity start time).

-You can also buy tickets **inside trams and busses** upon boarding (contactless card only), ticket machines are typically near the middle door of the vehicle.
+You can also buy tickets **inside trams and buses** upon boarding (contactless card only), ticket machines are typically near the middle door of the vehicle.
 These tickets are already validated when you buy them.

 Other **useful apps** you can use for planning your journey around (or outside of) Prague:
 - Google Maps ([Android](https://play.google.com/store/apps/details?id=com.google.android.apps.maps&hl=cs&gl=US), [iOS](https://apps.apple.com/us/app/google-maps/id585027354)),